 B,D… Hotel in Cortina d'Ampezzo (4-Star)

 Breakfast and departure on your own (private transfer available on request).

-Trip itinerary may vary based on weather conditions, fitness levels and skiing abilities of participants, and/or the recommendations of your guide.
+Trip itinerary may vary based on snow conditions, weather conditions, fitness levels and skiing abilities of participants, and/or the recommendations of your guide.

 Want to learn more about our Luxury Hotels?